-In 2015 we will offer engage a 'Student Success Teacher' who will begin working with our year 5 and 6 students on the concept of having a 'growth mindset' as opposed to a 'fixed mindset' about learning and being successful.
+In 2017, we engaged a 'Student Success Teacher' who will begin working with our year 5 and 6 students on the concept of having a 'growth mindset' as opposed to a 'fixed mindset' about learning and being successful.
 This is based on the work of leading educationist Carol Dweck.

 The collaborative development of our School Charter reflects the values and norms of our school community and clearly articulates how we agree to treat each other across the school community.

+Our focus on student wellbeing and behaviour can be found in our School Responsible Behaviour Plan located on the school website.

 THE MILTON STATE SCHOOL CHARTER - describes the ways that members of our school community agree to treat one another.

 As a result of this agreement we will consciously:

-Maintain an environment of trust, honesty and openness in our actions and communication Inspire high levels of respect in the treatment of others

-Listen to others, understand their points of view, be tolerant of their differences and promote professionalism Together we work as a team, reflecting the Five Keys to Success: Getting Along, Organisation, Persistence, Emotional
+Maintain an environment of trust, honesty and openness in our actions and communications Inspire high levels of respect in the treatment of others Listen to others, understand their points of view, be tolerant of their differences and promote professionalism Together we work as a team, reflecting a growth mindset, where challenges are seen as a chance to grow and learn Openly promote wellness, collegiality and fun through positivity and kindness to each other

-Resilience and Confidence.

-Openly encourage fun and friendliness to promote well-being, through positive affirmations and fair treatment kNow that to maintain quality and excellence is our ultimate goal!
+Now our goal is to embrace and maintain quality, innovation and excellence